 - Email templates – Build and send your contact list newsletters from within the web interface (not completely free)

-- Content Library’s – Great for creating pre-approved, boiler plate content that can be reused
+- Content Library’s – Great for creating pre-approved, boilerplate content

 - Blog posts – Create blog posts for your website in Sendible.
-While it can be a little clunky it’s still useful feature
+While it can be a little clunky, it’s still a useful feature

 - Social listening – From here you can track your brand’s keywords and react to both positive and negative feedback.